Sentenced: Recognition and awards

+Legacy

 All hope for the band to return was gone when guitarist and founding member Miika Tenkula died on 19 February 2009.
-On 26 June 2009 it was announced by his family that Miika died from a heart attack caused by a genetic heart condition that he had for many years previous to the break-up.
+On 26 June 2009 it was announced by his family that Tenkula died from a heart attack caused by a genetic heart condition that he had for many years previous to the break-up.
 He is buried in the Kirkkosaari cemetery in his hometown Muhos.

 On 13 November 2009, Sentenced released a box set of 16 CDs and 2 DVDs chronicling their entire career in a coffin-shaped box.
 The box-set also included rare and previously unreleased tracks.

 In 2011 a tribute CD was released by a couple of Russian bands.
 The CD is called "Russian Tribute To Sentenced".

-On 12 December 2014, a book written by Matti Riekki, a Finnish rock journalist, about the band's history was released.
-It is named "Täältä Pohjoiseen - Sentencedin Tarina".
-After years of being available in Finnish only, an English translation was released in 2021.
-The title translates to "North from Here – The Story of Sentenced."
+On 12 December 2014, a book written by Matti Riekki, a Finnish rock journalist, about the band's history was published, titled Täältä Pohjoiseen - Sentencedin Tarina.
+After years of being available in Finnish only, an English translation was published in 2021.
+The title translates to North from Here – The Story of Sentenced.

 Vesa Ranta released a photo book Agony Walk – On the Road with Sentenced in September 2019.

-Sami Lopakka released his first novel Marras in January 2014.
+Sami Lopakka released his first novel, Marras, in January 2014.
 The novel is about a fictional Oulu-based metal band's European tour and has elements inspired by his experiences when previously touring with Sentenced.